Information about the Process

 In addition to construction plans, other examples of projects requiring permits include installation or construction of chimneys, billboards, carports, chairlifts, escalators, swimming pools, wood burning stoves, certain fences, antennae, and installation or renovation of certain electrical devices and wiring.
 Applicants must submit structural and site plans with the application.
 Application fees are set in accordance with the County Code and the nature of the project.

 The permit application must be reviewed for approval by other County and State agencies.
-This occurs when part(s) of a particular construction plan include environmental, health and/or safety matters governed by agencies other than the Prince George's County Department of Permits, Inspections and Enforcement (DPIE).
-Those agencies include the Health Department, the Soil Conservation District (SCD), the Washington Suburban Sanitary Commission (WSSC) and the Maryland-National Capital Park and Planning Commission (M-NCPPC).
-Representatives from the Health Department, and M-NCPPC are now accessible in DPIE.
+This occurs when part(s) of a particular construction plan include environmental, health and/or safety matters governed by agencies other than the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE).

 Plans Screening Office

 Plan screening is required on submittals for all new residential buildings, commercial buildings, commercial additions and townhouses prior to entering the building permit application process.
 Plans are screened to determine if sufficient information has been included in the package for an engineering plans review to be conducted.
 Submittal packages that achieve a positive screening will be approved to enter the building permit process.
 Packages that do not achieve a positive screening will be returned to the customer for correction.

 Plans are screened on a first-come, first-serve basis.
 Information for plans screening can be obtained by calling (301) 883-5880.